Ohio Jeep Wrangler Inventory

 Sherry Chrysler Is Your No. 1 Choice for New Jeep Wranglers for Sale in Ohio

 When it comes time to buy your new Jeep Wrangler, head to Sherry Chrysler.
 Our team is your top choice in Ohio for Jeep Wranglers, thanks to our excellent customer service and extensive selection.
+We serve customers all over in Ohio, including Cincinatti and Dayton.
 We always have a range of new and used models available, including the latest Jeep Wrangler.
 With our wide selection, you can choose the trim level you prefer and pick details like color and engine.

 Our goal is to ensure that you drive off of our lot fully satisfied with your purchase.
 Visit our dealership to take the new Jeep Wrangler on a test drive around Piqua, Ohio.
 Or just browse our online inventory to read about and see photos of the Wrangler.
 We would also love to talk to you via online chat or over the phone to answer any questions you have.